AndroInt/atdm-manifest/README.md

 ```

 This manifest allows setting up TorizonCore or Toradex Images for ATDM platform.
-Final build will prepare Tezi image that can be installed on ATDM board.
+The final build will prepare Tezi image that can be installed on ATDM board.

 ## Pre-requisite for yocto compilation